The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Results and discussion

 \subsection{Dynamical state and the origin of the ORC}

-The catalogs in \citealt{Kluge2024} (see Appendix~D) provide the photometric and spectroscopic redshifts of the galaxies in the literature in the Western Galactic Hemisphere.
+The catalogs in \citealt{Kluge2024} (see Appendix~D) provide the photometric and spectroscopic redshifts of the galaxies in the literature in the western Galactic hemisphere.
 We search for galaxies with $|\Delta V|<1000$~km~s$^{-1}$ ($5\times\sigma_\mathrm{V}$ of the group), around the Cloverleaf ORC.
 The location and their velocity dispersion are shown in Fig.~\ref{fig:delta-v}.
-The projected spatial distribution of galaxies within this velocity range is elongated in an east-west orientation.
+The projected spatial distribution of galaxies within this velocity range is elongated in an east--west orientation.
 A substructure on the northeast boundary of the radio emission has a velocity discrepancy with $>600$~km~s$^{-1}$ from the central galaxy.
 This substructure is also identified as an individual galaxy group (ID~201611) in the catalog of G3Cv10 \citep{Robotham2011}.

-By inspecting the morphology of individual galaxies in the DESI Legacy DR10 data \citep{Dey2019}\footnote{\url{https://www.legacysurvey.org}}, we find that three galaxies in the north-east of the central galaxy (A, B, and C in Figure \ref{fig:xray_image}), which are possible members of the subgroup at similar redshifts, show disturbed morphologies.
+By inspecting the morphology of individual galaxies in the DESI Legacy DR10 data \citep{Dey2019},\footnote{\url{https://www.legacysurvey.org}} we find that three galaxies in the northeast of the central galaxy (A, B, and C in Figure \ref{fig:xray_image}), which are possible members of the subgroup at similar redshifts, show disturbed morphologies.
 Galaxy A has a warped disk slightly stretched in the southwest direction, galaxy B has elongated diffuse stellar emission toward the south, and galaxy C has a disturbed disk with a blue clump in the southwest unrelated to the disk structure.
 This clump may indicate triggered star formation due to ram-pressure stripping as it is directed toward the X-ray emission.
 Conversely, galaxy D ($z_\mathrm{phot}=0.054\pm0.010$) shows a relaxed disk morphology.
-In our merger scenario, this galaxy is still in-falling and has not yet undergone tidal interactions with the central galaxy, contrary to galaxies A, B, and C with post-merger distortions in their morphology.
+In our merger scenario, this galaxy is still in-falling.
+It has not yet undergone tidal interactions with the central galaxy, contrary to galaxies A, B, and C, with post-merger distortions in their morphology.

-The BCG1 is located at the center of the X-ray and radio peaks, while another bright elliptical galaxy (BCG2 in Fig.~\ref{fig:xray_image}) is detected in the southwest of BCG1.
-It is likely that the BCG2, which might be associated with the northeastern X-ray group, has already passed through the southern group due to the merger while lagging behind the highly collisional X-ray emitting gas.
+BCG1 is located at the center of the X-ray and radio peaks, while another bright elliptical galaxy (BCG2 in Fig.~\ref{fig:xray_image}) is detected to the southwest of BCG1.
+It is likely that BCG2, which might be associated with the northeastern X-ray group, has already passed through the southern group due to the merger while lagging behind the highly collisional X-ray-emitting gas.